 Washington Nationals Dream Foundation

-The Washington Nationals Dream Foundation and the Washington Nationals Baseball Club are committed to community partnerships that improve the lives of children and families across the Washington Capital Region.
-The Foundation's cornerstone programs are focused on children's education, health and recreation.
-A 501(c)(3) charitable organization, the Dream Foundation has committed to a partnership with the D.C.
-Government to build the Washington Nationals Youth Baseball Academy to teach the game of baseball and provide after-school educational programs for children in the D.C. region.
-Other major projects include the creation of the Washington Nationals Pediatric Diabetes Care Complex at Children's National Medical Center, and the Neighborhood Initiative, which provides grants, in-kind donations and additional resources to support small non-profit organizations in the area surrounding Nationals Park, and beyond.
-The Foundation raises money through special events, raffles, memorabilia auctions and the sale of team-related merchandise.
+The Washington Nationals Dream Foundation is committed to improving the lives of children and teens in the Washington, D.C. region by supporting initiatives focused on academics, the arts, nutrition and sports.
+Through the generosity of Nationals fans and corporate partners, the Dream Foundation is using the power of baseball to provide a world of opportunity to area youth.
+The Dream Foundation partnered with the District of Columbia Government and Events DC to build the Washington Nationals Youth Baseball Academy, a state-of-the-art facility located east of the Anacostia River in Ward 7's Fort Dupont Park.
+The Dream Foundation provided the lead gift for the construction of the Washington Nationals Diabetes Care Complex at Children's National Medical Center, which opened in June 2013.
+The facility offers a multi-disciplinary approach to supporting children with diabetes and their families, and houses the largest pediatric diabetes program in the Mid-Atlantic region.
+The Dream Foundation also provides grants, in-kind donations and additional resources to support nonprofit organizations in the area surrounding Nationals Park and beyond through the Neighborhood Initiative.
+The Dream Foundation raises money through special events, raffles (see Raffle (50/50)), memorabilia auctions and the sale of team-related merchandise.
 Revenue from fans' scoreboard messages and professional tours of Nationals Park benefit the Foundation as well.
-Fans may also support the Foundation by purchasing personalized baseballs for display on the Nationals Park "Ball Wall" and through online donations.
-For more information, stop by the Dream Foundations kiosk near the Red Porch Restaurant on game days, or visit nationals.com/dream.
+Fans may also support the Foundation by purchasing personalized baseballs for display on the Nationals Park Wall of Dreams and through online donations.
+For more information, visit nationals.com/dream.
 The Foundation offices are located at Nationals Park and staffed year-round:

 Washington Nationals Dream Foundation